-The world is growing more reliant on the Internet and web services for information and communications.
+Information Systems Security: The world is growing more reliant on the internet and web services for information and communications.
 While information and communication opportunities are increasing, security challenges are increasing as well.
-In 2001, more than 34,000 attacks on Internet computers were reported to the Computer Emergency Response Team (CERT).
 Every day, we are faced with unleashed computer viruses that disrupt our home and workplace computer systems.
 While there is a need for reliable computer systems that provide security and privacy to businesses and consumers, a need also exists for system security professionals who can help design, configure, implement, manage, support, and secure these computer systems.
 This concentration is designed to explore the challenges and possible solutions to information system security.
-You may earn this concentration by

-selecting 12 or more quarter credit hours from the list below, including at least one of the two asterisked courses:

-MBA/MIS 657 Electronic Commerce (4)

-MIS 655 Computer and Network Systems Security (4)\

-MIS 656 Information Systems Security (4)\

-MIS/MSBA 663 Machine Learning (4)

-MBA 609 Computer Fraud (4)

-MBA 616 Information Systems Auditing (4)

-International Business:
+You may earn this concentration by selecting 12 or more quarter credit hours from the list below, including at least one of the two asterisked courses: MSA 609 Computer Fraud (4) MSA 616 Information System Auditing (4) MIS 657 E-Commerce (4) MIS 655 Computer and Network Systems Security (4)\ MIS 656 Information Systems Security (4)\ MIS/MSBA 663 Machine Learning (4) Integrated Marketing Communications (IMC): IMC is a customer-centric, data-driven approach to planning and communicating with consumers.
+IMC emphasizes internet-based marketing communication tools along with the traditional communication tools used by marketing professionals.
+Student learning outcomes include: knowledge of communication theories with emphasis on organizations, marketing, management, digital media technologies, and computer-mediated communication; immersion in new advertising and media planning practices; development, application, and evaluation of traditional and new media research for advertising, marketing, public relations and organizational communication.
+You may earn this concentration by selecting 12 or more quarter credit hours from the list below: MBA 626 Strategic Business Communications (4) MIS 657 E-Commerce (4) MBA 670 Internet Marketing Communications (4) MIS/MSBA 663 Machine Learning (4) Internet Marketing (available through Online M.B.A. program only): Learn the most effective web marketing tactics and strategies through the Internet Marketing concentration.
+This concentration delivers continually updated instruction designed to develop your proficiency with current marketing tools.
+The result is a real-world curriculum that powers your internet marketing career right now.
+Courses may be taken in any order.
+The only enrollment requirement is evidence of a baccalaureate degree.
+You may earn this concentration by selecting 12 or more quarter credit hours from the following courses: MBA 592 Conversion Optimization (4) MBA 593 Web Analytics (4) MBA 594 Search Engine Optimization (SEO) (4) MBA 595 Social Media (4) MBA 596 Online Advertising (4)